AnneyYeZiqing/AnneyYeZiqing/python/image-processing/readme.txt

 be the most mature, but it works.
 My understanding of good programming practices has increased a lot since then.

 ClickIntensity:
-A detailed instruction pdf for ClickIntensity can be found here: https://1drv.ms/b/s!AkQWSMjJWJr1gophVl1ftyjxgOau7g?e=CNf6Rq Brief description: A tool to aid fluorescent image analysis.
-User open the image to be analysed using this application, and then they will able to generate circular ROIs (region of interest) on the desired parts of the image, each with a single click.
+- A detailed instruction pdf for ClickIntensity can be found here: https://1drv.ms/b/s!AkQWSMjJWJr1gophVl1ftyjxgOau7g?e=CNf6Rq
-The average pixel intensity within those ROIs will be automatically computed and wrote to an excel spreadsheet.
-Overall, this is much easier compared to the traditional process in ImageJ which requires users to manually drag and create every single circle.
-ClickIntensity V4 also allows users to adjust ROI radii, adjust display brightness, and zooming in/out.
-Small note: though I wrote this script as a project in Trcek Lab @ Johns Hopkins University, it was actually also largely inspired by my own personal experiences with ImageJ and fluorescent image analysis when I was a summer intern at Bradham Lab at
-Boston University.
-Basically, knowing the cumbersomeness of the ROI-based image analysis from my experience at Bradham lab makes me more motivated in pursuing this project.
+- Brief description: You click somewhere on the image, it will automatically generate a circle, and compute the average pixel intensity within that circle.
+You can just keep clicking and all those pixel intensity data gets automatically stored in an excel sheet.
+ -Notable features:
+    1. Adjustable circle radius
+    2. Adjustable display brightness (exposure/curve)
+    3. Zoom/pan display
+    4. Pair mode for two-channel colocalization analysis
+    5. Annotated image for data visualization

 Ziqing Ye, Tatjana Trcek, Trcek Lab @ Johns Hopkins University